kuromasadev/VBA-challenge/README.md

 ## Screenshots

 > Note : all screenshots have a cell with the formula =TODAY() as a way to date them
+>
+> For updated screenshots see the last section [Missing formatting]

 ![2018](stock_2018_screenshot.JPG)